petrosalema/petrosalema.github.io/_posts/articles/0000-00-00-ghosts-in-the-shell.markdown

 category: articles
 permalink: articles/ghosts-in-the-shell
 cover: https://images.unsplash.com/photo-1423784346385-c1d4dac9893a?crop=entropy&fit=crop&fm=jpg&h=1350&ixjsv=2.1.0&ixlib=rb-0.3.5&q=80&w=1300
-summary: The future of UX is not look or feel but identity
+summary: Why tunnel vision is the ultimate user experience strategy
 ---

 >They say that you see your whole life flashing before your eyes at the moment